wp-plugins/sar-one-click-security/readme.txt

 === SAR One Click Security ===
 Contributors: samuelaguilera
-Tags: security, protection, htaccess, spam, comments, bots, registration, login, woocommerce Requires at least: 3.9.2
+Tags: security, protection, hardening, firewall, htaccess, spam, comments, bots, registration, login, woocommerce Requires at least: 3.9.2
 Tested up to: 3.9.2
-Stable tag: 1.0.1
+Stable tag: 1.0.6
 License: GPL3

 Adds some extra security to your WordPress with only one click.